Getting to Zagreb, Croatia has never been easier, no matter how you plan to reach the country’s capital: by air, bus or train.

 But I must confirm that the bus station is an efficient hub with restaurants, shops, a post office, and local connections to the city center.
 Plus, the prices are extremely low here!

 A 24-hour garderoba (luggage storage ) charges 5 Kuna for the first four hours and 2.50 Kuna for each after.
 ATMs are located near the ticket office as well as an exchange that is open from 6am to 10pm daily.

-Zagreb is quite well connected with Europe by regular trains.
-The main Zagreb train hub is the Zagreb Croatia train station (Glavni Kolodvor) facing Trg (Square) Kralja Tomislava. in the middle of the city’s green horseshoe park.
+Zagreb is quite well connected with Europe with regular trains.
+The main Zagreb train hub is the Glavni Kolodvor train station, facing the Kralja Tomislava Square, in the middle of the city’s green horseshoe park.